eropche/registration/README.md

 Create parameters.php from parameters.dist.php

-Fill in your database data in the file parameters.php
+Fill in your database data in the parameters.php

 Used by RedBeanPHP

-The database contains one e table with the structure:
+The database contains one table "users" with the structure:

 ```
 id | name | surname | email | password | icon | join_time |